t-liu/cloud-resume-challenge-frontend/README.md

     * YAML

 ## Contributing
 Pull requests are welcome.
 E-mail me if this repo was helpful.
-Also, send bitcoins to help feed me and my dog ヽ(•‿•)ノ
+Also, send bitcoins to help feed me and my dog. <br/> ヽ(•‿•)ノ <br/>
 ![Alt text](dog.jpg?raw=true "Loyal Companion")